 As can be seen from table 4, capital transfers continues to be a highly significant variable explaining expenditures on investment components.
 The new control variables do not seem to exert a strong influence on the series, with the exception of the population density on "Housing" and the percentage of the population under 15 years old on "Land Acquisition".
 Political factors have different impacts on these items.
-Opportunistic cycles are stronger on "Several Constructions" and "Other Building," and are not visible on "Housing" expenditures.
-For the first two series, evidence further confirmed that opportunistic
+Opportunistic cycles are stronger on "Miscellaneous Construction" and "Other Building," and are not visible on "Housing" expenditures.
+For the first two series, evidence further confirmed that opportunistic effects exist both in the election year and the preceding one, but they are stronger in the election year.
+There is strong evidence suggesting that municipalities' political cohesion increases expenditures in "Other Buildings" and weak evidence pointing that the same effect occurs on "Housing" expenditures.
+Results suggest that the mayor's ideology has no impact on expenditures decisions.
+On "Housing" expenditures the coefficient associated with the dummy for right-wing oriented incumbents turned out to be marginally statistically significant but with a sign that is contrary to our prior.
+Since the poorer are the main beneficiary of municipalities' investments on housing, according to Hibbs' partisan theory one would expect the estimated coefficient for this variable to be negatively signed.
+In legislative election years' expenditures on "Land Acquisition" and "Other Buildings" tend to increase, but the same does not happen on the other two series considered.

-24 The estimated coefficient for the population density is significant and negative for "Housing".
+&lt;sup>24 The estimated coefficient for the population density is significant and negative for "Housing".
 Taking into account that Lisbon and Porto are the two biggest cities in Portugal and have a population density much higher (8 019 and 7 202 inhabitants by Km2 respectively) than the rest of the country (224 inhabitants by Km2), tests were also performed on a sample excluding these two municipalities.
 Results did not change, except that for "Housing" the density of the population turned out to be statistically significant at the 1% significance level and positively signed.